 Before submitting the proposal to the ALMA archive, it is highly recommended that the validation procedure be run in order to make sure that the proposal contains no errors.
 In fact, it is even more highly recommended to validate regularly during proposal creation so as to spot mistakes as soon as possible.
 After a successful validation and, optionally, having saved the work locally, the proposal can be submitted.
-Even if validation is not performed using the OT, it will be performed by the server in Chile.
+Even if validation is not validated by the user, it will be automatically performed at submission time.
 If this validation is not successful, submission will fail.